kevinnewgame/attribution-algorithms/README.md

 Note that the program is a copy from ianchute.
 The modification is on the input format, from dictionary to pandas dataframe to follow the data science convention.

+Only "Simplified Shapley Value Method" is implemented.
+For "Ordered Shapley Value Method" , please refer to ianchute's project.

 ### References

 #### Paper